Nintendo mobile games: 2015–2020

 Iwata died from health complications in July 2015, and Kimishima was named Nintendo's new president.
 Kimishima continued to have Nintendo follow the mobile approach that Iwata had set forward, considering it a core pillar of Nintendo's strategy.
-In statements to investors made in November 2017, Kimishima acknowledged Nintendo was still adapting to mobile, pointing to missed expectations with Super Mario Run, stating:
+The company's first two mobile titles as part of the DeNA partnership would release in 2016, being Miitomo and Super Mario Run, followed by Fire Emblem Heroes in 2017.
+In statements to investors made in November 2017, Kimishima acknowledged Nintendo was still adapting to mobile, pointing to missed expectations with Super Mario Run, which utilized an up-front cost as opposed to free-to-play model, stating:

 Nintendo has a large stock of valuable IP characters and has developed many games.
 We cannot, however, simply port our existing games and IP to smart-device applications.
 A lot of thought is going into what kind of games for smart devices will further our business and how we can continue to foster good relationships with our existing dedicated video game platform business.
 Among the various ideas, a primary concern is enabling our consumers to play on not only smart devices, but also our dedicated video game systems.
 We want to build up the smart-device business as a core pillar of Nintendoʼs various businesses, but we have not yet reached that level.
 Nintendo is not at a stage where we can consider becoming a smart-device platform developer.

 Near the end of calendar year 2017, Nintendo was reportedly in talks with additional mobile platform providers including GungHo to expand their mobile game offerings, as well as extending their current DeNA deal, according to The Wall Street Journal.